notiz-dev/notiz/content/blog/send-emails-with-nestjs.md

 ## Move configurations to dotenv file

-Currently, the mail server config is hard coded in to the `MailModule`.
-Nest provides a [configuration module](https://docs.nestjs.com/techniques/configuration) loading the values from `.env` files.
-Install the `@nestjs/config` dependency
+Currently, the mail server configurations are hardcoded in to the `MailModule`.
+Nest provides a [configuration module](https://docs.nestjs.com/techniques/configuration) which enables you to load your configurations and credentials from `.env` files.

+Install the `@nestjs/config` dependency.

 ```bash
 # config
 npm i --save @nestjs/config
 ```

-Add the `ConfigModule` to the `imports` list of `AppModule`
+Add the `ConfigModule` to the `imports` list of your `AppModule`.

 ```ts
 import { Module } from '@nestjs/common';